ianrenton/Leaflet.WorkedAllBritain/README.md

 ## Third-Party Libraries & Thanks

-The project contains self-hosted modified copies of classes from Chris Veness' [Geodesy library](https://github.com/chrisveness/geodesy/): `/modules/osgridref.js`, `/modules/iegridref.js` and `/modules/utm_ci.js`.
+The project contains self-hosted modified copies of classes from Chris Veness' [Geodesy library](https://github.com/chrisveness/geodesy/), located in the `/modules/geodesy` directory.
 These have been modified allow the "OV" square for OSGB, to support the Irish grid system, and add parsing of Channel Islands grid references, for use with the Worked All Britain squares layer.
 This code is subject to the MIT licence.
 It is used with many thanks.

 Thanks are also due to [HA8TKS](https://github.com/ha8tks) for their Maidenhead, ITU & CQ zone libraries, which I used as an example of how to create a Leaflet layer class.